-- March Strategic Assessment debated at Overview and Scrutiny - April Met with Young Harrow Foundation to discuss findings from the Young Peoples survey and how this can be incorporated into the strategy - April Emailed Strategy to partners represented on Safer Harrow (Police, Probation, Fire, CRC, CCG, LCSB, Harrow Youth Parliament, Young Harrow Foundation) and services (Youth Offending Team, Housing, Regeneration, Policy Team) requesting updates to inform the refresh - 8th May 2018 Met with members of the Youth Parliament to understand the impact of crime on young people and how this can be reflected in the priorities and delivery plan, as well as how the Council and the Youth parliament will work together going forward. - Liaised with colleagues from the Regeneration team to understand how crime was being designed out through regeneration and included this in the strategy - 21st May 2018 hosted an engagement workshop inviting all partners, stakeholders and services to review the priorities and delivery plan - 25th May 2018 Draft strategy sent to Safer Harrow for consultation and to be discussed at the meeting on 4th June 2018 - 6th June 2018 Draft strategy taken to CSB for feedback and comments
+- March Strategic Assessment debated at Overview and Scrutiny - April Met with Young Harrow Foundation to discuss findings from the Young Peoples survey and how this can be incorporated into the strategy - April Emailed Strategy to partners represented on Safer Harrow (Police, Probation, Fire, CRC, CCG, LCSB, Harrow Youth Parliament, Young Harrow Foundation) and services (Youth Offending Team, Housing, Regeneration, Policy Team) requesting updates to inform the refresh - 8th May 2018 Met with members of the Youth Parliament to understand the impact of crime on young people and how this can be reflected in the priorities and delivery plan, as well as how the Council and the Youth parliament will work together going forward. - Liaised with colleagues from the Regeneration team to understand how crime was being designed out through regeneration and included this in the strategy - 21st May 2018 hosted an engagement workshop inviting all partners, stakeholders and services to review the priorities and delivery plan - 4th June 2018 Draft strategy taken to Safer Harrow for feedback and comments.
+Safer Harrow approved the strategy to be taken forward to Cabinet and Council. - 5th June, Draft Strategy considered by Overview and Scrutiny, following the initial debate on eth Strategic Assessment in March 2018.